``` ```

 Enhanced capabilities for OrthoGraph integration.

-• Architecture: Parent-child chunk relationships with metadata
+• Architecture: Parent-child chunk relationships with AI-based metadata

-• Collection: documents_multiscale
+• Collection: Multi-scale with metadata

 • Strength: Subspecialty tagging, evidence levels, source types